Issactly/AU-Game/README.md

 Dark | Uses things like shadows, 'dark' maps give buffs to chars with this atk type Light | Uses light and reflections, 'bright' maps and 'wet' maps give buffs to most chars with this atk type Energy | Not the same as stamina or electric, mainly used by futuristic and magic atk type chars though Fire | Heat, lava, fire.
-Mainly used by hellish atk type chars Frost | Ice, snow, frost and some weather.
+Mainly used by hellish chars Frost | Ice, snow, frost and some weather.
 A rare atk type Water | Uses water to deal dmg (best against magma enm) Electricity | Shocking atks, can power machines, and heal futuristics